lukemadera/grunt-buildfiles/README.md

 # grunt-buildfiles
-Build and set javascript and css assets dynamically for other grunts tasks (i.e. jshint, concat, uglify) and to build index.html and other grunt template files
+Build and set javascript, css, and html assets dynamically for other grunts tasks (i.e. jshint, concat, uglify) and to build index.html and other grunt template files.

+This plugin basically does 2 things:
+1. replace glob file path definitions for grunt tasks with explicitly defined lists of files based on ONE config file.
+So if you want to exclude one or more files from a grunt task, rather than having to list out all the ones you want to include in the Gruntfile, you can list them once (by directory) in buildfilesList.js and then use them in as many grunt tasks as you like.
+This keeps your Gruntfile DRY (Don't Repeat Yourself) and keeps ONE source of truth for all your assets for easier maintenance.
+Basically buildfilesList.js controls your assets for your entire app/frontend.
+2. use grunt templates to generate files based off one config file.
+Combined with the above, this allows you to leverage ONE config file to build all your resources across all languages (CSS, JS, HTML) without having to hardcode anything outside of this one config file.
+Basically dynamic path names for referencing all assets, anywhere in your app.

 Basically this allows you to define all your resources/dependencies (css, javascript files) ONCE in a javascript file and then use that single file to lint, concat, and minify these assets AND use the grunt template writer to dynamically build files such as an index.html file that generates the appropriate `<link..>` and `<script..>` tags for these assets.